Élan Béarnais

 Élan Béarnais Pau-Lacq-Orthez, also known as simply Élan Béarnais (/fr/), and formerly known as Élan Béarnais Pau-Orthez, is a French professional basketball club that is based in Pau.
-They compete in the top-tier French league, the LNB Pro B. They are one of the most successful clubs in French basketball history, as they have won nine French League championships and have had European-wide successes as well.
+They compete in the top-highest tier French league, the LNB Élite.
+They are one of the most successful clubs in French basketball history, as they have won nine French League championships and have had European-wide successes as well.